open/close all folders

 - Fan-made Chara Boss Fight.
 Interestingly, you play as Asriel rather than Frisk.

-- Camila Suevas on YouTube made several awesome animations, which are worth a watch and tell their own story, with the animation improving with each new video:
+- Camila Suevas on YouTube made several awesome animations, which are worth a watch and tell their own story, Glitchtale, with the animation improving with each new video:

 Sans: "hehe. aren't you missing something buddy?"(Chara's Perpetual Smile is wiped off their face when Sans steps aside, revealing the RESET menu behind him.)(...)

-- Second video: Megalomaniac, showing us the fight between a possessed Frisk and Sans.
+- First video: Megalomaniac, showing us the fight between a possessed Frisk and Sans.
 It is primarily a tearjerker though most of it, right through Frisk's Heroic Sacrifice of giving Sans their soul to use against Chara.
 Then Sans grabs it before Chara can, and things get epic!
 After crying over the earlier parts of the video, watching Chara get dunked on so massively is immensely satisfying.

-- Third video: Yet Darker, the sansational battle, with Sans and Frisk vs. Dr. Gaster.
+- Second video: Yet Darker, the sansational battle, with Sans and Frisk vs. Dr. Gaster.
 Gaster tries to stabilize his return by stealing Frisk's soul and pretty much overpowers Sans in the process.
 Until Sans reminds Frisk of the Chara battle and manages to turn the tides using his power-up from their soul.
 The entire battle that follows is phenomenal. (as is the music)

 - A You-Tuber called the Over-English-Man, after going though the Genocide Route, ended up talking with Chara and telling them that they shouldn't be trying to stop him from doing the Pacifist Route.
 His response when Chara told him, "Do not be foolish."?
 Entering the game itself and blasting Chara away.